Tech notes

 - Smartphone is offline when not necessary; just urgent notifications enabled.

-- Dedicated and quiet study/work room with a terrace with mountain view, a fixed pull-up bar and gym rings (attached one in a while)
+- Dedicated and quiet study/work room with a terrace with mountain view, a fixed pull-up bar and gym rings (attached once in a while)

 - Ergonomics